seamile/jsonfmt/README.md

      }' | jsonfmt -c
      ```

-     ouput:
+     Output:
      ```json
      {"age":21,"items":["pen","ruler","phone"],"name":"alex"}
      ```

-3. Use jsonpath to match part of a json object.
+4. Use jsonpath to match part of a JSON object.

      **jsonfmt** uses a simplified jsonpath syntax.

-     - It matches json objects starting from the root node.
+     - It matches JSON objects starting from the root node.
      - You can use keys to match dictionaries and indexes to match lists, and use `/` to separate different levels.

           ```shell
           $ jsonfmt -p 'history/0/date' example.json
           ```

-          ouput:
+          Output:
           ```json
           "2021-03-02"
           ```